renewablefunding/warden-ldap/README.md

 3. Add the ldap_config.yml to configure connection to ldap server. see lib/fixtures/ldap_config_sample.yml

-###### Note: an options configuration `test_environments` accepts an array of environments to mock, where authentication works as long as username and password are supplies and password is not "fail"
+Note: an optional configuration, `test_environments`, accepts an array of environments to mock, where authentication works as long as username and password are supplies and password is not "fail"

 ## Contributing